 Real Estate Certificates (Gayrimenkul Sertifikası)

 The Capital Markets Board (CMB), draws up the real estate certificates called Gayrimenkul Sertifikası in Turkish.
 The whole concept is to divide real estate projects into smaller shares and give alternative financing for construction companies and builders.

-Since it is a form of financing, applicants need to apply to the Capital Markets Board and Borsa Istanbul, (BIST) that is the sole and central establishment for trading in Turkey.
-The board, along with the BIST only approve projects that are in the design or construction stage, because the whole point of the system is financing rather than acquisition.
+Since it is a form of financing, applicants need to apply to the Capital Markets Board, and Borsa Istanbul, (BIST) is the sole and central establishment for trading in Turkey.
+The board, along with the BIST only approves projects that are in the design or construction stage, because the whole point of the system is financing rather than acquisition.

 Both residential and commercial projects can trade the certificates via the Borsa Istanbul and investors with low savings will find many benefits including the ability to later sell certificates for title deeds or to earn from potential appreciation because real estate becomes more expensive once construction has finished.

 Units sold at auction will see the proceeds distributed evenly towards all certificate holders.
 Alternatively, if the investor wishes to sell their certificates to other investors, they can do so on the stock exchange.